Jairon (footballer)

 Jairon Feliciano Damásio, known simply as Jairon, (born 21 April 1981) is a Brazilian former professional footballer who played as a forward.

 Career

 After playing many years in Brazil in some prominent clubs like Nacional (SP) or Guaraní, in 2005, Petkovic moved this player to Serbia and signed with the historic Serbian First League club Radnički Niš.
 Macedonian First League club FK Pobeda before moving, in 2007, to Greece to play in Agrotikos Asteras in Greek second level.
 After one season there, he has moved to Persebaya and play in the ISL club Persebaya Surabaya played in this club 11 Games scored 21 goals and made history in this club and bring Persebaya promoted to ISL.
-He also played with Persema Malang before moving to Perseman Manokwari in 2011, season 2012 jairon moving to Persibo Bojonegoro and there he was champion of the Indonesian Cup, after great season he moved to Saudi Arabian Al Nasr.
+He also played with Persema Malang before moving to Perseman Manokwari in 2011, season 2012 jairon moving to Persibo Bojonegoro and there he was champion of the Indonesian Cup, after great season he moved to Al Nasr in Oman.